 Poori or Puri is an Indian Bread made with Whole Wheat flour.
-It is one of the most sought out dish served mostly for breakfast but can be served for any meal.
+It is one of the most sought out dishes served mostly for breakfast but can be served for any meal.

-There are so many side dishes that can be serve along with Puris.
+There are so many side dishes that can be served along with Puris.
 The most famous is the Aloo Bhaji or Channa Masala.
-Infact the combination is called Poori Channa, Poori Aloo etc. Poori made with whole wheat flour is the simplest form of this deep fried Indian Bread.
+In fact, the combination is called Poori Channa, Poori Aloo, etc. Poori made with whole wheat flour is the simplest form of this deep-fried Indian Bread.

-Indian Breads vary from simple Roti, Puri to complex breads like Naan Rumali Roti etc. Of all the Flabreads, these unleavened breads, along with Rotis, form the staple food across many states in India.
+Indian Bread varies from simple Roti, Puri to complex bread like Naan Rumali Roti, etc. Of all the Flatbreads, these unleavened bread, along with Rotis, form the staple food across many states in India.

 Simple basic Pooris are made with just water and salt.
 We can make stuffed pooris, pooris with other flours.
 Luchi is a famous poori made with All purpose flour.

-I remember writing a post on the different Indian Breads, I can’t pick it up right now.
-Will link once I land on it.
+I remember writing a post on the different Indian Bread, I can't pick it up right now.
+I Will link once I land on it.

-I will be doing Flatbreads as part of the BM#69.
-For the day 1 it is our humble Poori.
+I will be doing Flatbreads as part of BM#69.
+For day 1 it is our humble Poori.
 Our Sunday Breakfast is alternated with Appam or Poori.

-Making Pooris that are not greasy and puffed up Poori is an art in itself.
-Amma always makes great puris and I have learnt the trick from her.
+Making Pooris that is not greasy and puffed up Poori is an art in itself.
+Amma always makes great puris and I have learned the trick from her.
 Our pooris always puff up and are not so oily.
 To get this, we should knead the dough just before serving.
 If the dough rests, it tends to get soft, which will dunk more oil.
-Dough should also be stiff and not soft as we make for chapattis.
+The dough should also be stiff and not soft as we make for chapattis.